 - providing investment and ancillary services relating to tokens.

-The aim of the proposed regulatory regime would be to mitigate the risks associated with token-based crowd financing by requiring full and accurate disclosure of information, imposing rules for the orderly and proper conduct of secondary market platforms and requiring competent professional investment services.
-GFSC will be the relevant supervisory authority for AML/CFT regulation, and the provisions of DLT regulations will apply to firms covered by the new token regulations.
+The aim of the proposed regulatory regime would be to mitigate the risks associated with the relevant activity.
+In the case of token-based crowd financing, this would require full and accurate disclosure of information, while secondary market platforms would be made subject to rules providing for orderly and proper conduct.
+Providers of investment services would be subject to competence requirements.
+GFSC will be the relevant supervisory authority for AML/CFT regulation, and the provisions of the DLT regulations will apply to firms covered by the new token regulations.

 - which purport to be or imply that they are made from Gibraltar;

 - are intended to come to the attention of or be accessed by any person in Gibraltar;